 What can I do to make a Dodge transmission last longer?

 - Perform regular transmission fluid, and filter changed.

 - Minimize touring heavy loads for an extended time

-While most Dodges can go over 100,000 on the original transition without any issue if you are putting highway miles, those who haul with their Dodge truck or VAN may consider buying an extended Dodge powertrain warranty.
+While most Dodges can go over 100,000 on the original transition without any issue if you put highway miles, those who haul with their Dodge truck or VAN may consider buying an extended Dodge powertrain warranty.

-While it is not unusual to seen Dodge car, trucks, SUV, and VANS clock over 200,000 miles on the original transition, there are a few cases where the transmission may start having issues as early as 50,000 miles.
+While it is not unusual to see Dodge cars, trucks, SUVs, and VANS clock over 200,000 miles on the original transition, there are a few cases where the transmission may start having issues as early as 50,000 miles.

 Transition problems will still develop no matter how well you maintain your Dodge.
-When servicing a Dodge transmission, it is crucial to use the recommended Dodge transmission fluid listed in your owner's manual.
+It is crucial to use the recommended Dodge transmission fluid listed in your owner's manual when servicing a Dodge transmission.
 Using the wrong transmission fluid can wear the transmission prematurely.

 Over the years, Dodge has had many transmissions, including: